carlalennon/generation-knit-2.0/README.md

 ## What happened to Generation Knit 1.0?

+I started work on the first version of this project in October 2023.
+After multiple issues with Codeanywhere, I was advised by Code Institute to start again from scratch on Gitpod.
+I quickly rebuilt my project as Generation Knit 2.0.
+The original project can be viewed [here](https://github.com/carlalennon/portfolio-project-4).
+I started this current project again in January 2024.

+In my job, I do a lot of overtime.
+This restart was daunting to me, but by working on the project every day I slowly built up a new project from scratch.

 ## UX Design

 I wanted a simple home page to let the images speak for themselves.
 Looking at the images is the most pleasurable part of browsing knitting patterns, it should no be marred by stray information all over the page.

+For the feed, I settled with having the absolute bare minimum of information available so the picture stand out on their own.
+This is in direct opposition to other knitting websites, where the tendency is to have information everywhere cluttering up the page and affecting the enjoyment of the browsing experience.

+I created many wireframes for this project, some just to get the look of the site down, and more practical ones.
+They are included in the wireframe section below.

+I endevoured to create a site that adhered to UX principles.
+Information is neatly stored and displayed upon request.
+The website is laid out in a way that is easy to use.

 ## Accessibilty Focus

+The largest knitting website on the web often receives criticism for its lack of accessibilty to vision-impaired crafters.
+This is expecially bad when so many elderly people knit, and can be vision impaired.
+My site is laid out in a way that colourblind users can still use the site.
+The icons in the nav bar are designed to be distincy from each other so vision impaired users will not have any problems differentiating them.
+I have also tried to adhered to accessibility guidelines from W3 Schools to improve the site experience for the visually impaired.

 ## User Avatar

+My site user avatar:
+- Young person looking for a modern knitting site
+- Like fibre craft, dislikes cluttered UI of extant sites
+- Is challenged in finding and sharing knitting patterns in existing social media platforms
+- Wants to upload patterns or share those they've found online

 ## Site Goals

+My site goals are as follows:

+- Provide a modern responsive interface for users
+- Provide a place for users to discover new patterns
+- Provide a place for users to share new patterns they write
+- Provide a place for user to share patterns they find
+- Allow users to search patterns by keyword and category
+- Allow users to create and customise a profile to showcase their personality

 ## Agile Method

+I used the agile method to develop my project.
+I wrote [user stories](https://github.com/carlalennon/generation-knit-2.0/issues?q=is%3Aopen%20is%3Aissue%20project%3Acarlalennon%2F4) and mapped them to a [kanban board](https://github.com/users/carlalennon/projects/4/views/1).
+I then broke my user stories into tasks and completed the tasks one by one.
+I also assigned labels to my issues so I can see what they are better.

 ### User Stories